Walt Disney World Orlando Feature

 Bubbles burst on your nose.
 A 3-D Michael Jackson dances off the big screen.
 Cartoons come to life.
 Aliens attack.
 Anything's possible when theme-park attractions throw special effects, animation magic, and hands-on action into the mix.

 Theater Shows.
-If you get a kick out of special-effects surprises in 3-D films, these top shows should be on your itinerary: Shrek 4-D at Universal Studios; It's Tough to Be a Bug! at Animal Kingdom; Mickey's PhilharMagic at Magic Kingdom; Captain EO (with Michael Jackson) at Epcot; and MuppetVision 3-D at Hollywood Studios.
+If you get a kick out of special-effects surprises in 3-D films, these top shows should be on your itinerary: Shrek 4-D at Universal Studios; It's Tough to Be a Bug! at Animal Kingdom; Mickey's PhilharMagic at Magic Kingdom; Captain EO (with Michael Jackson) at Epcot; and Muppet*Vision 3-D at Hollywood Studios.
 Interactive Rides.
 Competitive streak?
-These scored rides, complete with hands-on laser guns or spring-action shooters, are just the ticket: Men in Black: Alien Attack at Universal Studios; Toy Story Midway Mania! at Hollywood Studios; Buzz Lightyear's Space Ranger Spin at Magic Kingdom.
+These scored rides, complete with hands-on laser guns or spring-action shooters, are just the ticket: MEN IN BLACK: Alien Attack at Universal Studios; Toy Story Midway Mania! at Hollywood Studios; and Buzz Lightyear's Space Ranger Spin at Magic Kingdom.
 Audio-Animatronics.
 Disney's Audio-Animatronics characters pop up in every park, and some of the figures can be quite convincing.
-Among the best: the wicked witch of The Great Movie Ride "Oz" sequence at Hollywood Studios; the President Obama figure at the Hall of Presidents and Captain Jack Sparrow of Pirates of the Caribbean, both at Magic Kingdom; and the monstrous yeti of Expedition Everest at Animal Kingdom.
+Among the best: the wicked witch of the Great Movie Ride "Oz" sequence at Hollywood Studios; the President Obama figure at the Hall of Presidents and Captain Jack Sparrow of Pirates of the Caribbean, both at Magic Kingdom; and the monstrous yeti of Expedition Everest at Animal Kingdom.
 Cartoon Magic.
-Animation brings characters to life on dozens of rides and attractions, from nutty Homer at Universal's The Simpson's Ride to wacky Mushu of the Disney film Mulan at The Magic of Disney Animation in Hollywood Studios.
+Animation brings characters to life on dozens of rides and attractions, from nutty Homer at Universal's The Simpsons Ride to wacky Mushu of the Disney film Mulan at the Magic of Disney Animation in Hollywood Studios.

 Alligators don't just hang out in Orlando's many large lakes—they also headline gator-wrestling shows and whole-chicken feeding frenzies at Gatorland.
 If reptiles aren't your thing, consider the options.